sugaroverflow/tanuki-services-cli/README.md

 # Tanuki Services CLI

 CLI to query a service catalog.
 Manifests are YAML in this repo; CI validates, builds, and publishes the catalog and CLI.
 Catalog is source of truth and only updates via CI.

-This project uses GitLab CI.
+This project is used to demonstrate migration to GitLab CI.

 ## Commands